It’s raining above Dominica, and cloud physics can’t quite explain why.

 If and when atmospheric scientists can work out how Dominica’s clouds produce so much rainfall so quickly, they’ll be able to use their findings to contribute to a whole bunch of analyses, one of which being more accurate climate-change predicting models.
 “If you think about the climate system in its entirety, there are thousands of tiny puzzle pieces that have to be put together,” Watson says.
 “Clouds in particular are really important through their impact on radiation and therefore warming.”
 That’s because clouds can both protect us from the sun’s rays by reflecting solar radiation, but they also still allow some of the sun’s rays to transmit through the cloud to the Earth’s surface.
 The makeup of that delicate balance will have a massive impact on long-term global warming.

-More clouds could be both beneficial—keeping out solar radiation—or harmful—keeping what radiation does come through bouncing between the earth and the clouds.
 The number density and size of the cloud droplets helps determine this ratio, either bouncing the solar radiation back up into space, or allowing it to pass through the cloud to the Earth’s surface, where it can ricochet back up into the cloud to be absorbed and re-emitted, much like the greenhouse effect.
 In this way, more clouds could be both beneficial (keeping out solar radiation) or harmful (keeping what radiation does come through bouncing between the earth and the clouds).
 “It’s still very difficult to predict how cloud properties will change in the future, and whether these changes are going to have a warming or cooling effect on Earth,” Watson says.
 “We know some clouds have a greater cooling effect on our planet, but it’s a challenge because there’s still so much we don’t know about cloud composition around the world.”

 “Precipitation is really, really important to life on Earth,” Nugent adds.
 “Where and how much precipitation falls defines climate regions (think rainforest vs desert) and where humans, plants, and animals can thrive.
 Clouds are the gatekeepers to precipitation.”